xregistry/spec/core/spec.md

     leave it unchanged.
 However, modifying some other attribute (or some other server semantics) MAY modify it.
 A value of `null` MUST be interpreted as a request to delete the attribute.
+  - When processing a Resource or Version, that has its `hasdocument` model aspect set to `true`, the URL accessing the entity MUST include the `$meta` suffix, and MUST generate an error in the absence of the `$meta` suffix.
-  - When using `PATCH` for a Resource or Version, `$meta` MUST be appended to the path of the URL since, when it is absent, the processing of the HTTP `xRegistry-` headers is already defined with "patch" semantics.
+    This is because when it is absent, the processing of the HTTP `xRegistry-` headers are already defined with "patch" semantics so a normal `PUT` or `POST` can be used instead.
+Using `PATCH` in this case would mean that the request is also trying to "patch" the Resources's "document", which this specification does not support at this time.
   - `PATCH` MAY be used to create new entities, but as with any of the create operations, any missing REQUIRED attributes MUST generate an error.